xh542428798/myCitaviAddonCode/README.md

 This add-on adds in the Tools menu of Citavi's PDF Viewer the command Jump to previous position... with the key combination ALT+F3.
 The command is active if a jump has been made in the document by clicking on an internal link stored in the document.
 The last position before a jump is executed is always saved and this as long as the document is open.

 Adapt to citavi 6.18

+## SortKnowledgeItemsInSelectionAndCreateSubheadings
+Sort the selected knowledges in Knowledge based on two aspects: literature and PDF page numbers.
+Then, add a subheading before each document's knowledges.